ZiadJ/knockoutjs-reactor/README.md

 The observable <b>this.data</b> above listens to changes in all subscribables within <b>this.params</b> but no additional listeners are created for subcribables used within the evaluator function.

-The callback parameter <b>trigger</b> is being used to determine what's been modified.
-In our case <b>this.params.showSearch</b>
+The callback parameter <b>trigger</b> is being used to determine what's been modified such that changes to <b>this.params.showSearch</b>
-is being ignored but simply arranging our object as follows can achieve the same results:
+can be ignored but yet another way to achieve this is to simply rearrange our object as follows:

     this.params = {
         name: ko.observable(),